 Adding Fundraisers from the Account Detail Page

-You can also add Social Fundraising pages to an account directly from their Account page.
+You can also add Peer-to-Peer Fundraising pages to an account directly from their Account page.
 Find the section labeled Peer-to-peer Fundraising.
 This section includes a list of all of this person's pages.
 It also shows summary statistics about their fundraising history.

 To add a new page to this account, click New Fundraising Page.